 Depending on the graduate program in which you wish to enroll, you may be required to take a graduate admissions test.
-To determine which test is required, please refer to the Admissions Requirements page.

 Applicants applying to Master’s degree programs who have been previously enrolled at other institutions and who have taken six or more graduate semester hours and earned a grade of “B” or better in each course may be exempted from the test score requirement.